salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Set WP Permalink Manager on a per-post,  per-tag per-page and per-category basis.
+Set WP Permalink Manager on a per-post, per-tag per-page, and per-category basis.

 == Description ==

--  This plugin is Developed by Team KCG to change url of the post, page, and custom post.
+-  This plugin is Developed by Team KCG to change the URL of the post, page, and custom post.
--  This plugin allows you edit permalink on post, page , custom post.
+-  This plugin allows you to edit permalink on posts, pages, custom posts.
--  This plugin Do not change theme default permalink structure
+-  This plugin Do not change the theme default permalink structure
--  You have to edit every post/page manually and to edit permalink.
+-  You have to edit every post/page manually and edit the permalink.
 -  If you Uninstall this plugin.
 Your post will back to the default permalink.

 If you need any custom modification or any other thing contact with https://kingscrestglobal.com/ and mention WP Permalink Manager

 == Privacy Policy ==

-> This plugin do not collects any user Information
+> This plugin does not collect any user Information
 > If you need any custom modification or any other thing contact with https://kingscrestglobal.com/ and mention WP Permalink Manager

 == Filters ==